-A sampling of public art installations in Vancouver, British Columbia
+A sample of public art installations in Vancouver, British Columbia, Canada

 You can find public art throughout the city of Vancouver, British Columbia – at civic buildings, in parks and public spaces, on street corners, in transit shelters, on walls and fences, in community gardens, and places of business.
 The city has a strong Public Art Program that views public art as a integral component of anything the city builds.
 It works with artists, communities, and private developers.
 The program supports permanent and temporary installations, providing an ever-changing landscape of public art.

 During my visits to Vancouver over the last few years, I’ve seen a small but fascinating sample of Vancouver’s public art, a combination of Public Art Program installations and other initiatives.
 I share some of that now to give you a little taste of Vancouver’s public art.

 The bird in the photograph at the front of this post sits in Southeast False Creek Olympic Plaza.
 It is one of a pair of sparrows created by Vancouver artist Myfanwy MacLeod.
 At 18 feet tall, the sculptures invert the normal relationship between humans and these typically small birds.
 According to the City of Vancouver artwork information, “the work attempts to highlight both the lighter and graver sides of what can happen when a non-native species is introduced to an environment, how the beauty of the birds can sometimes mask their threat to biodiversity.”